 - Copies of public feedback about the project

 - Supporting letters from colleagues, community members, etc., may be requested of award finalists.

 As outlined under “project criteria,” disability history award recipients should model physical and programmatic accessibility as best as possible.
 Please ensure that all visual or auditory supplements to your projects, such as film clips and PowerPoint slides, will be made available in accessible formats.
 To learn more about how to make your public history programming accessible, please take a look at our resource library: http://dishist.org/?page_id=1104.

 The award nominations will be evaluated by a committee comprised of two DHA board members and three individual individuals with interests in disability public history.
-Committee members for 2019-2020 include:
+Committee members for 2021-2022 included: